Bentalls

+Bentalls was a British department store chain based in Kingston upon Thames.

+The well regarded department store began as a drapery shop, founded by Frank Bentall in 1867.

+The business expanded significantly throughout the 20th century and operated a group of department stores in southern England.

-Bentalls is a British department store chain with a branch in Kingston upon Thames.
-The well regarded 'county' department store began as a drapery shop, founded by Frank Bentall in 1867.
-The company was formerly listed on the London Stock Exchange, but since 2001 has been owned by the private Fenwick group.
+The company was formerly listed on the London Stock Exchange, but in 2001 was purchased by the private Fenwick group.
+The Kingston upon Thames store continued to trade under the Bentalls name until 2023, when it was renamed Fenwick.

 History

 Bentalls was established in 1867 by Frank Bentall who purchased a drapery shop in Kingston upon Thames.
 The principal buildings of the Kingston store were completed in 1935 to a design by architect Maurice Webb (son of Sir Aston Webb) and inspired by Wren's design for Hampton Court.
 The fine stonework on the façade was the work of Eric Gill.
 Between 1935 and 1976 it was the UK's largest department store outside central London.
-It became a Grade II listed building in 2011.

 The company was floated on the London Stock Exchange in 1946, but the Bentall family retained a controlling interest.

 Bentalls established their first branch store in 1947 when the Worthing department store of Bentall & Sons was acquired from family cousins who had decided to retire.

 The Worthing business was significantly extended with the purchase of the Jordan & Cook furniture store in later years.

 The Ealing department store of Eldred Sayers & Son was acquired in 1950.
 Mary Lee of Tunbridge Wells was purchased a decade later.

-Under the association with Frank Bentall's grandson Rowan Bentall, who was Chairman between 1968-1978, the company expanded with a new purpose-built Bentalls department store opening in Bracknell in 1973.
+Rowan Bentall, grandson of founder Frank Bentall, became chairman in 1968.
+Under his ten-year stewardship the group's turnover more than doubled from £14.5 million to £35.1 million.
+Developments during this time included the opening of a new purpose-built department store at Bracknell in 1973.

-Further stores were opened in Chatham, Tonbridge and Lakeside.
-As a result, the group's turnover more than doubled from £14.5 million to £35.1 million.
+Further profitable stores were later opened in Tonbridge (1982) and Lakeside (1995).

-The company subsequently opened a store in Bristol and closed the stores in Chatham and Tunbridge Wells.

-Bentall Centre
+The Bentall Centre

 In 1987, work began on a major shopping centre development in Kingston, in collaboration with Norwich Union.
-The new Bentalls department store opened in July 1990, with the main shopping centre opening two years later in November 1992.
-The facade of the original store was retained as part of the development.
+The present Bentalls department store opened in July 1990, with the adjoining shopping centre completed in November 1992.
+The principal facade and main entrance vestibule of the 1935 building were retained as part of the development and listed at Grade II in 2011.